Home ยป Wellness ยป Personal care ยป How to Clean Your Ears in the Shower (4 Simple Steps)

 Should You Clean Your Ears?

-Generally, you don’t need to clean your ears often because they are designed to be self-cleaning.
-That’s more than we can say for most things, if only our carpet were like this too.
+Generally, you donโ€™t need to clean your ears often because they are designed to be self-cleaning.ย That’s more than we can say for most things – if only our carpets and trash cans were like this too.

 Earwax removal can sometimes do you more harm than good.
 This is because earwax naturally lubricates the ear canal, preventing it from drying.
 A normal level of wax also helps trap bacteria and harmful organisms, reducing the chances of infection.

 Find a balance with your ear cleaning process.
 If your ears don’t show any symptoms of ear infections or difficulty hearing, you can eliminate the unsightly wax yourself.
+Like cleaning the tongue and your nails, taking care of your ears is a simple task promoting long-term healthy balanced hygiene.

 A woman using a cotton swab to clean her ears.